 Case jackets (i.e.case file folders) should be viewed by the public or parties only in the Clerk of Court office suite.
 They should not be removed from the clerk of court office suite.

 Confidential cases can be reviewed in the clerk's office only by persons allowed access.

 Jacket control should be enforced by consistently replacing the checked out jacket with an out card or an out folder.
-(This device indicates exactly who has the case jacket and when they took it.
-The procedures should indicate how long it is allowed to be out of the clerk's office.
-Some out folders even have a diagonal vinyl pocket in which new papers that come in to be filed are stored until the case jacket is returned.)
+(This device indicates exactly who has the case jacket and when they took it.)
+CMS also provides a mechanism for tracking case files.

 For specific policies on Information Access see section 1.13.

 There are several options to consider concerning how active court cases are filed, what equipment to use, and the location and arrangement of the filing equipment in the office.